chesio/bc-cache/README.md

 ### Special posts handling

-In WordPress, posts can be used to hold various types of data, including data that is not presented on frontend in any way.
+In WordPress, posts can be used to hold various types of data - including data that is not presented on frontend in any way.
 To make cache flushing as sensible as possible, when a post is published or trashed the cache is flushed only when post type is **public**.
 You may use `bc-cache/filter:is-public-post-type` [filter](#configuration) to determine whether a particular post type is deemed as public for cache flushing purposes or not.

 Note: Changing post status to _draft_, _future_ or _pending_ always triggers cache flush (regardless of the post type).